Giant Hogweed and Grapefruit: Health Effects of Furanocoumarins

 Identifying a Giant Hogweed

 A giant hogweed is often easy to identify because of its height.
 It grows vigorously in the early stages of its life.
 Other identification clues are important, though, especially for a shorter or an immature plant.
-The clues include the following:
+Some of these clues are listed below.
+The plant has:

 - small white flowers in a flattened or slightly domed cluster